-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 11) Could we see Cardinal Müller’s remarks as an unofficial response to the questions submitted by the four cardinals?
 I.e., that the pope doesn’t want to respond officially at this time, so he asked Cardinal Müller to give an unofficial response?

 This is not likely.
-If we knew nothing else about Pope Francis’s views on the interpretation of Amoris Laetitiae, this would be a reasonable conjecture.
+If we knew nothing else about Pope Francis’s views on the interpretation of Amoris Laetitia, this would be a reasonable conjecture.
 However, we do know more.

 We have significant evidence that Pope Francis has a different view (as acknowledged even in this piece by Fr.
 Raymond de Sousa, which is perhaps the most optimistic I have read).

-However, thus far Pope Francis has not issued an authentic interpretation of the disputed points in Amoris Laetitiae, nor has he authorized the CDF to publish one.
+However, thus far Pope Francis has not issued an authentic interpretation of the disputed points in Amoris Laetitia, nor has he authorized the CDF to publish one.

 It therefore appears that Cardinal Müller is giving his own views about how the document should be interpreted and that these views differ from the way Pope Francis would like to see the document interpreted.